1972 Montreal Museum of Fine Arts robbery: Background

-The Montreal Museum of Fine Arts (MMFA) was established in 1860 as the Art Association of Montreal, to encourage art appreciation in the city.
-It did not start to exhibit works until the late 1870s and 1880s, when wealthy patrons who had prospered from Canada's industrialization began to donate both cash and works, and it was soon able to build Canada's first space explicitly intended for art exhibition.
-In 1913 it built its current main building, now the Michal and Renata Hornstein Pavilion, on Sherbrooke Street.
-The neighborhood is known today as the Golden Square Mile, because it was home to many of Canada's wealthiest and most successful families.
+The 1972 MMFA robbery took place at this exhibition building, now known as the Hornstein Pavilion, pictured in 2013.

+The Montreal Museum of Fine Arts (MMFA), established in 1860, built its current main building, now the Michal and Renata Hornstein Pavilion, on Sherbrooke Street, in the neighborhood known today as the Golden Square Mile, because it was home to many of Canada's wealthiest and most successful families.
 The museum's patrons were predominantly of British descent, all members of Montreal's Anglophone elite.
-At the end of the 1950s, their political and economic domination of the city began to yield to its majority Francophone population, as Quebec separatism rose in the province.
-Fearing the consequences should that movement succeed the Anglophones began leaving the city over the course of the 1960s.
-These departures grew after the terrorist attacks of the Front de libération du Québec which led to a 1970 declaration of martial law in the city.

-The Anglophone exodus deprived the museum of much of its traditional financial support.
-In 1957, Bill Bantey, a former journalist who was appointed the museum's head of public relations, began reaching out for the first time in its history to Francophones.
+At the end of the 1950s, their political and economic domination of the city began to yield to its majority Francophone population, as Quebec separatism rose in the province during the Quiet Revolution.
+The museum began receiving financial support from the city, provincial and federal governments.
+In 1957, Bill Bantey, a former journalist who was appointed the museum's head of public relations, began reaching out for the first time in its history to Francophones, and during the next decade the museum finally adopted an official French name, le Musée de Beaux Arts de Montréal (MBAM).
 But the contributions from newer philanthropists in the city did not yet equal their predecessors, and provincial funds only covered 40% of the museum's annual budget.

-As a result, the museum cut back financially in the early 1970s, going from a strictly private institution to a semi-public nonprofit organization.
+As a result, in the early 1970s, going from a strictly private institution to a semi-public nonprofit organization.
+(Note: In June 1972, three months before the robbery, the museum had hosted Montréal plus ou moins, an exhibit of art curated by local activists, social collectives and protest-art groups, unusual for its time.)
 The museum needed to expand, and to renovate the 1913 William Sutherland Maxwell Beaux-Arts building on Sherbrooke Street.
 Its many cramped rooms and corridors were unsuitable for a late-20th century art museum.
-The museum planned to close the Maxwell building in 1973 for three years.
+The museum planned to close the Maxwell building in 1973 for renovations.